eclipse-chariott/chariott/intent_brokering/tools/charc.md

 # `charc`

-`charc` is a Bash script for simple and quick session-based interactions with Chariott intent brokering. `charc` stands for _Chariott intent console_.
+`charc` is a Bash script for simple and quick session-based interactions with Chariott Intent Brokering. `charc` stands for _Chariott intent console_.

 ## Usage